 Want to share your reaction with friends?

 If you’re a nature lover, Sherbaug is the place to be.
 A naturally well-designed landscape, it has a wonderful children’s park and is home to a host of birds, rabbits, turkeys and swans.
 Check out the historic caves and wide array of temples, but don’t miss out on places excitingly named as Bhim Chaula (Devil’s Kitchen) and Harrison’s valley.

 A Quaint, Entiching Hill Station

-The drive to Panchgani is, needless to say, awe-inspiring and quaintly beautiful.
+The drive to Panchgani is, needless to say, awe-inspiring beauty.
 If you are travelling from Mumbai, the 285km journey can be covered using the Mumbai-Pune Expressway, that will land you first at Panchgani.
 Else, if you are driving from Mumbai along the Goa road, then after turning left at Polhatpur and driving uphill you will first come to Mahabaleshwar.
 Panchgani will be on the downhill road leading to Satara.
 If you’re travelling in a large group it is sensible to hire one of the bungalows situated opposite Anjuman-e-Islam school on the Panchgani-Mahabaleshwar road.

 The best time to visit this place is from September through May, when the monsoons have subsided.
 Winters at Panchgani touch a cool 12°C and the summers are relatively cool as well.
 Panchgani is essentially a year-round destination – hence even during the monsoons, families and tourists alike frequent this place, losing themselves in the smell of wet earth and the etheral beauty of lush greenery.